CiscoDevNet/multicloud-integrations/Multicloud Network Policy/README.md

-# Application of Network Policy in a Multicloud Environment
+# Application of Policy in a Multicloud Environment

-The application of network policy in a multicloud environment is significantly different than when network policy is applied to a single Kubernetes cluster.
-This directory and its sub-directories will provide a complete understanding of network policy application in a multicloud environment.
+The application of policy in a multicloud environment is significantly different than when policy is applied to a single Kubernetes cluster.
+If we consider just policy at the network level there is a huge difference in effectiveness between the two enviornments.
+Conversley, application level policy has only minor differences when applied in the two environments.
+This content will provide a complete understanding of network policy application in a multicloud environment.
+It will also provide some contrast between application level policy and network level policy in a multicloud environment

 Topics covered: